Copyright Kevin Deldycke <kevin@deldycke.com> and contributors.

 }

-"""Mapping of canonical log level names to their IDs.
+"""Mapping of :ref:`canonical log level names <levels>` to their integer level.

 - ``FATAL``, which `shouldn't be used <https://github.com/python/cpython/issues/85013>`_